YottaDB/YDBDoc/ReleaseNotes/ydbr204.md

   [MUPIP BACKUP ONLINE](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#mupip-backup-online) does not retry backup when it detects a concurrent rollback or on certain errors during the copy phase of BACKUP.
 Previously, MUPIP BACKUP ONLINE incorrectly retried backup when it encountered a concurrent rollback or an error in the first backup attempt; the workaround was to specify RETRY=0.
 [GTM-DE408789](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-000_Release_Notes.html#GTM-DE408789)

-* <a name="xGTM-DE421008"></a>[MUPIP STOP](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#stop) three times within a minute acts like a kill -9 by stopping a process even if it might not be safe to do so, except that it may produce a core file.
+* <a name="GTM-DE421008"></a>[MUPIP STOP](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#stop) three times within a minute acts like a kill -9 by stopping a process even if it might not be safe to do so, except that it may produce a core file.
 Three MUPIP STOPs issued over a period of more than one minute terminate the process when it is safe to do so.
 Previously any three MUPIP STOPs over the life of a process acted like a kill -9, whether or not the three MUPIP STOPs were sent within 1 minute, and whether or not the process was at a safe point to be terminated.
 [GTM-DE421008](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-000_Release_Notes.html#GTM-DE421008)

+* <a name="GTM-DE538928"></a>The Update Process properly closes prior generation journal files.
+Previously, due to a regression in r1.24, it was possible for the Update Process to miss closing a prior journal file when a [MUPIP SET](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#set) switched a journal file and the Update Process was waiting to receive updates from the Receiver Server.
+The workaround was to avoid explicitly switching journal files on the replicating instances.
+[GTM-DE538928](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-002_Release_Notes.html#GTM-DE538928)

+* <a name="GTM-DE549071"></a>[MUPIP REORG](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#reorg) traverses all index blocks and achieves a compact and optimally-structured database with a single pass.
+Previously, MUPIP REORG failed to visit certain categories of blocks, including the root block and blocks it newly created or modified, and it required an indefinite number of passes to achieve optimal block structure.
+As a workaround for previous releases, users may consider repeating REORG operations until the command reports few blocks coalesced and split.
+In addition, REORG now recognizes a new qualifier, `-min_level=n`, which specifies the minimum level of block it may process.
+The default is `-min_level=0`. `-min_level=1` instructs reorg only to process index blocks and can be understood as the REORG equivalent of a [MUPIP INTEG FAST](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#fast).
+[GTM-DE549071](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-002_Release_Notes.html#GTM-DE549071)

+* <a name="GTM-DE549072"></a>[MUPIP REORG](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#reorg) correctly handles block splits at the index level which are caused by a reorg-related block split at a lower-level index or data block.
+Previously, YottaDB would sometimes fail to split these blocks, which prevented the original lower data-level or index-level split from taking place.
+Together, these could prevent REORG from enforcing the provided fill factor and/or reserved bytes setting; a failure which persisted on all subsequent attempts, or until the database structure changed as a result of new updates.
+As a workaround, users of previous releases can address a subset of the failures-to-split by passing a slightly different fill factor, provided that reserved bytes are disabled.
+[GTM-DE549072](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-002_Release_Notes.html#GTM-DE549072)

+* <a name="GTM-DE549073"></a>[MUPIP REORG](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#reorg) enforces a minimum target block size of the database block size minus the maximum reserved bytes.
+Previously, YottaDB failed to reject a combination of reserved bytes and [FILL FACTOR](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#fill-factor) which effectively reserved a space larger than the database block size and caused database damage.
+Users of previous releases should use either reserved bytes or fill factor, but not both, as a means of achieving REORG sparseness.
+[GTM-DE549073](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-002_Release_Notes.html#GTM-DE549073)

+* <a name="GTM-DE556365"></a>"The Receiver Server, configured to use TLS, continues waiting for new connections when a Source Server fails to establish a TLS session (e.g. misconfiguration).
+Previously, a Receiver Server configured for TLS but without [PLAINTEXTFALLBACK](https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#no-plaintextfallback) would exit with a [TLSCONVSOCK](https://docs.yottadb.com/MessageRecovery/errors.html#tlsconvsock) error message when it failed to establish a TLS session.
+[GTM-DE556365](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-002_Release_Notes.html#GTM-DE556365)

+* <a name="GTM-DE556760"></a>[MUPIP UPGRADE](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#mupip-upgrade) correctly handles global variable trees with depths greater than supported by r1.x releases, but possible when running an r2.x release on a 1.x database.
+Previously, attempts to upgrade r1.x databases containing these tall global variable trees would result in a segmentation violation and the process would terminate early without upgrading the database.
+[GTM-DE556760](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-002_Release_Notes.html#GTM-DE556760)

+* <a name="GTM-F135405"></a>YottaDB issues [JNLCLOSED](https://docs.yottadb.com/MessageRecovery/errors.html#jnlclosed) and [REPLSTATE](https://docs.yottadb.com/MessageRecovery/errors.html#replstate) syslog messages for a database file when journaling is closed and the replication status changes from ON to WAS_ON.
+In the WAS_ON state, replication continues until and unless replication requires records that are no longer available from the replication Journal Pool, as it can no longer use the journal files to find those records.
+While in this WAS_ON state if you can resume journaling, you may be able to avoid having to refresh the associated Secondary Instances.
+The need to use journal files in replication is a function of the size of the replication Journal Pool, the rate of updates and operator actions that impact replication.
+Previously, YottaDB issued a [REPLJNLCLOSED](https://docs.yottadb.com/MessageRecovery/errors.html#repljnlclosed) message when journaling was disabled for a database file, but did not indicate that the replication status changed to WAS_ON.
+[GTM-F135405](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-002_Release_Notes.html#GTM-F135405)

-* <a name="xGTM-F135385"></a>[MUPIP RCTLDUMP](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#rctldump) reports the number of times a routine has been superseded (rtnsupersede) in the autorelink cache.
+* <a name="GTM-F135385"></a>[MUPIP RCTLDUMP](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#rctldump) reports the number of times a routine has been superseded (rtnsupersede) in the autorelink cache.
 Previously, MUPIP RTCLDUMP did not record this value, and only recorded the number of times a routine has been referenced.
-[GTM-F135385](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-000_Release_Notes.html#GTM-DE411385)
+[GTM-F135385](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-000_Release_Notes.html#GTM-F135385)

 * <a name="xGTM-F135427"></a>YottaDB r2.04 provides the capability to upgrade a r1.x database to r2.x in-place.
 There is no ability to downgrade a r2.x database to r1.x in place.
 You can use [MUPIP EXTRACT](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#extract) on r2.x and [MUPIP LOAD](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#load) on r1.x as long as the data does not cause the r1.x database file to exceed the r1.x maximum limits, or revert to a prior version using a suitable combination of replicating instances.
 YottaDB r2.04 blocks all access to a r1.x database marked as not fully upgraded from the V4 format.